Some links on this website are affiliate links. Find out more.

 Abstract roles are intended for use by browsers to help organize a document.
 They should not be used by developers as doing so will not result in any meaningful information being conveyed to assistive technology users.
 They are included here for completeness only.

-For detailed information on the aria-role attribute and its uses, please see the W3C Web Accessibility Initiative (WAI) documentation.
+For detailed information on the role attribute and its uses, please see the W3C Web Accessibility Initiative (WAI) documentation.

 Still need help?